How to Build a Healthy Charcuterie Board

 • Great for last-minute meals: not just for parties.

-A veiw looking down at a charcuterie board filled with cheese, salami, pepperoni, proscuitto, vegetables and olives
+A view looking down at a healthier charcuterie board filled with cheese, salami, pepperoni, Proscuitto, olives, pepperoni

 What are the healthiest things to put on a charcuterie board?

-Fresh vegetables, fruits, lean proteins (like grilled chicken or turkey), raw or dry-roasted nuts, and whole-grain crackers are all great options.
+Fresh vegetables, fruits, lean proteins (like grilled chicken or turkey), uncured pepperoni, salami and prosciutto, raw or dry-roasted nuts, and whole-grain crackers are all great options.
 Add healthy dips like hummus or guacamole to round it out.

-• Protein: uncured meats, sliced turkey, sliced grilled chicken, hard-boiled eggs, roasted chickpeas
+• Protein: uncured meats such as uncured salami, uncured pepperoni, uncured proscuitto, sliced turkey, sliced grilled chicken, hard-boiled eggs, roasted chickpeas.

 • Cheese: fresh mozzarella, feta, goat cheese (optional, in moderation)